top of page

 The Business‑Side Intelligence System and Control Layer for the Process Intelligence Era

-The Deterministic Process Intelligence Architecture is the deterministic Enterprise Management Control Layer is the governed substrate that stabilizes meaning, alignment, and execution across every system, model, and agent.
+The Governed Process Intelligence Architecture is the deterministic Enterprise Management Control Layer is the governed substrate that stabilizes meaning, alignment, and execution across every system, model, and agent.

 Architectural Rationale